-- What should you do if you’re an existing member there, someone who invested/lost money there and/or someone who though about joining?
+- What should you do if you’re an existing member there, someone who invested/lost money there and/or someone who though about joining.
+Can a refund happen?

-This experience is one that many people who joined the company have gone through as well, except some actually went further, paid more and now some are profitable and many are not…
+3) This experience is one that many people who joined the company have gone through as well, except some actually went further, paid more and now some are profitable and many are not.

-I have a few good programs I recommend to people (stick around, the recommendation is coming up) and part of my work is to help as many people as possible find the good ones and often times, that involves getting involved with the bad programs to find out if they’re really bad.
+I have a few good programs I recommend to people (stick around, the recommendation is coming up, but here it’s called Wealthy Affiliate if you can’t wait) and part of my work is to help as many people as possible find the good ones and often times, that involves getting involved with the bad programs to find out if they’re really bad.

 When it comes to MOBE, I’ve had many comments on my site regarding it, some good, some bad, but I can only give you an honest assessment of my own experiences with it and now that you have it, let me move onto the big event that took place in early June of 2018:

-The FTC shut down MOBE apparently.
-Is this the end of it?
+The FTC shut down of MOBE is permanent.
+Or is it?

-An official press release was made (you can view it here) where the FTC announced it was halting the company’s actions which basically leaves it hanging at the mercy of the FTC, and after what happened to Digital Altitude, in which the FTC entirely shut it down and it’s not longer in business, I doubt the outcome of this event will be any different.
+An official press release was made (you can view it on the FTC page here) where the FTC announced it was halting the company’s actions which basically leaves it hanging at the mercy of the FTC, and after what happened to Digital Altitude, in which the FTC entirely shut it down and it’s not longer in business, I doubt the outcome of this event will be any different.